Amanda Ghost: Early career (1997–2014)

 At the age of 19, Ghost began writing songs with Ian Dench.
 In 1997, she contributed her version of Gary Numan's "Absolution" to the tribute album Random.
 Her first recording contract was in 2000 with Warner Records in Los Angeles, for whom she recorded her first album, Ghost Stories.
 Her second album, Blood on the Line EP, was released in 2006 on her own record label, Plan A Records.

 Ghost won the Ivor Novello Award three times, and was a 2009 Golden Globe nominee.
 She was nominated for three Grammy Awards, including for the songs "You're Beautiful" by James Blunt in 2007, and "Once in a Lifetime", which she co-wrote with Scott McFarnon, Ian Dench, Jody Street, James Dring and Beyoncé in 2010, as part of the soundtrack from Beyoncé's film Cadillac Records, and which was nominated for Best Song Written for a Motion Picture.
 She was nominated for the 2010 Album of the Year for Beyoncé's I Am...
 Sasha Fierce.
 In addition, Ghost worked on the song "Beautiful Liar" for Beyoncé and Shakira, which was nominated for Best Pop Collaboration with Vocals in 2008.

 Ghost co-wrote Jordin Sparks' second single "Tattoo" which reached number eight on the Billboard Hot 100 Chart, and collaborated with John Legend on the lyrics for the track "Getting Nowhere" by Magnetic Man.

-On 3 February 2009, Ghost was named the new president of Epic Records.
-She replaced Charlie Walk, who left at the end of 2008.
+In February 2009, Ghost became the president of Epic Records, replacing Charlie Walk.

 In 2009, Ghost collaborated on the songs "For the Glory" and "Vanity Kills" by Ian Brown (featured on Brown's album My Way), which she co-wrote with Brown and Dave McCracken.
-She also co-wrote and co-produced the Shakira single "Gypsy", from the album She Wolf.
+She also co-wrote the Shakira singles "Give It Up to Me" and "Gypsy", from the album She Wolf.

 Ghost was fired from her position as president of Epic Records in 2010 after 20 months.
 That same year, she established Outsiders, a joint venture with Sony Music.
 She has collaborated with Florence and the Machine, Mark Ronson, and A$AP Rocky.